BootyPlatooners/CollegeMoodMeter/README.md

 OSURatchetMeter
 ===============

-Welcome to Ohio State's Ratchet Meter - a Twitter program that analyzes tweets by Ohio State students over a period of time to determine the most fun, rowdy, and debaucherous weekends out of each semester.
+Welcome to Ohio State's Ratchet Meter - a Twitter program that analyzes tweets by Ohio State students and fans over a period of time to determine the most fun, rowdy, and debaucherous weekends out of each semester.

 Analysis is done through Twitter searches via the Twitter API.
 First, a list of Ohio State students is compiled by finding recent mentions of particular keywords and account mentions used most exclusively by Ohio State students.
 Then, a search for specific 'ratchet' keywords is done over these students' tweets, and the number of occurences of these keywords per weekend are recorded.
 Finally, using the extracted data, a ratchet level is assigned to each of the fifteen weekends throughout the semester, along with a score for the semester as a whole.